memeticcowboy/nemetics/blog/2026-03-07-sway-synchronized-waveform-across-you.md

 *spits into the dust*

-Does this land where you intended?
-I'm particularly curious about the "You" pluralization—whether SWAY is primarily interpersonal (waveform across multiple receivers) or intra-personal (waveform across multiple "yous" within one subject).
+So then I got to thinking about "You" pluralization, or intra-personal (waveform across multiple "yous" within one subject).

-Either way, the waveform moves.
+The waveform moved me back to our old friend, SWARM, now re-imagined.

 **Part 2: SWARM** — the move from "You" to "Minds."
-The waveform across resonant nodes.
+[The waveform across resonant nodes.](https://memeticcowboy.github.io/nemetics/blog/2026-03-07-swarm-synchronized-waveform-across-resonant-minds.html)
 Distributed processing.
 The mesh.

 That's the next ridge.